6 Native American–Owned Hotels for Your Next Trip

 2. Choctaw Casino & Resort

-Owned and operated by the Choctaw Nation, one of the largest tribes in the United States, the Choctaw Casino and Resort in Durant, Oklahoma, is arguably one of the most striking resorts in the Great Plains.
-The award-winning property, located about 100 miles north of Dallas, includes more than 1,000 luxurious rooms and suites, 20 restaurants and bars, and a full-service tranquil spa.
+Owned and operated by the Choctaw Nation, one of the largest tribes in the United States, the Choctaw Casino and Resort in Durant, Oklahoma, is among the most striking resorts in the Great Plains.
+The award-winning property, located about a 90-minute drive north of Dallas, includes more than 1,000 luxurious rooms and suites, 20 restaurants and bars, and a full-service tranquil spa.
 The Vegas vibes continue outside at the water park, outfitted with a kid-friendly pool, water slides, multiple splash pads, and an adults-only pool that has a tropical cabana–themed swim-up bar.
 Other fun amenities include a 20-lane bowling alley, a six-screen movie theater, and over 60 arcade games.
-And throughout the hotel, visitors can view over 6,000 pieces of art on the Choctaw Art Walk.
-Self-guided tours are available by simply scanning a QR code, which delivers information about the Native American artists, including local Choctaw creatives.
+Throughout the hotel are more than 6,000 pieces of art; visitors can view 58 of them on the Choctaw Art Walk.
+Self-guided tours are available by simply scanning a QR code, which delivers information about the artwork and 31 local Choctaw creatives.

 Cultural experiences: To learn more about the 14,000-year history of the Choctaw Nation of Oklahoma, visit the Choctaw Cultural Center, also in Durant.
 Each immersive exhibit is told from the Choctaw perspective, through pictures, artwork, and artifacts.
 There is also a living village and a children’s activity center.

-A guest room of the Fox Tower at Foxwoods, with one wall a floor-to-ceiling window
+A guest room of the Fox Tower at Foxwoods, with patterned dark blue carpet and floor-to-ceiling window taking up one wall

-The Fox Tower at Foxwoods has ample family-friendly amenities and is a great location from which to explore the local forest.
+The Fox Tower at Foxwoods has ample family-friendly amenities; its location makes it easy to explore the local forest.

 Courtesy of Ian Vaughan Productions LLC/Fox Tower at Fox Woods